 Planning and Taking Me-time:

 I’ve ordered just about every one of the Every Day Journals over the last few years and given many as gifts.
 These are small enough to not intimidate and have inspiring quotes in the margins.
-In 2014 I filled up the Dream edition.
-I am thinking 2015 will be the year to Enjoy.
+This year I filled up the Dream edition.

 Feeding Your Senses (Instead of Eating Chocolate)